 The Publisher Directory is now undergoing a consistent form of updates.
 While publisher information

-continues to be internally added, verified, and corrected on a daily basis, we update the Publisher Directory approximately twice a month.
+continues to be internally added, verified, and corrected on a daily basis, we are now saving the changes for a

 (with or without keyboard accompaniment).